 - Make timely payments.
 Always send your payments on time.
 Creditors often penalize late payments with a higher interest rate – meaning more of your payment goes to interest instead of paying down your balance.
 So whether you’re paying online or through the mail, give your payment plenty of time to get there.

 - Make more than minimum payments.
-After you have a realistic picture of your debt, it’s time to get down to the business of paying it off.
-The truth is, if you simply make minimum payments on your credit cards (which is usually only two percent of your entire balance), you’ll barely make a dent in your debt and end up paying a lot more money over the long run than you originally spent.
-But before you go and increase your minimum payments on all cards equally, read the following tip.
+If you only make minimum payments each month (which is usually 1–2% of your entire balance), you’ll barely make a dent in your debt and end up paying a lot more money over the long run than you originally spent.
+Making even double the minimum payment can still put you much further ahead on debt reduction.

 - Request rate reductions.
-It may seem strange to call your credit card company looking for a rate reduction, but it certainly isn’t a waste of time.
-While not all lenders can offer this incentive, some companies will lower your interest rate to keep you as a valued customer.
-When you call, be polite yet firm as you request a lower rate.
-If they’re unwilling to work with you, don’t hesitate to let them know that you’re considering transferring your balance to another credit card company willing to offer you a lower rate.
-This may incentivize them to honor your request.
+While it may seem strange to call your credit card company asking for a lower interest rate, sometimes it actually works.
+No company wants to lose your business, so certain lenders will lower your interest rate to keep you as a customer.
+When you call, be polite yet firm – and if they’re unwilling to work with you, simply let them know that you’re considering transferring your balance to another credit card company for a lower rate.

 Paying off your credit cards is no easy feat.
-However, it is possible when you make smart choices with your money.
-You’ll be debt free in no time when you follow these six strategies to pay off your credit cards.
-So, call us at 1-866-439-3206 to take the first step toward eliminating your debt today.
+However, it is possible to reduce credit card debt when you make smart choices with your money.